Tipton County DUI Court Process

 What to Bring to Court

-- Court summons: The official document that notifies you of your court date.
+- Court summons: The official document that notifies you of your court date and time.

-- Any documentation: Any documents relevant to your case, such as proof of insurance, vehicle registration, or any evidence you want to present.
+- Any documentation: Any relevant documents pertaining to your case, such as bail receipts, proof of enrollment in alcohol education programs, or character reference letters.

-- Professional dress code: Dress professionally and respectfully.
-Avoid wearing casual clothing like t-shirts, shorts, or flip-flops.
+- Professional dress code: Dress in a professional and respectful manner.
+Avoid wearing casual clothing such as shorts, t-shirts, or flip-flops.
 Business casual attire is generally appropriate.

 Local Court Procedures